cms-opendata-workshop/workshop2023-post-lesson/_episodes/02-basics.md

 - "What is Argo workflows?"

 objectives:
-- "Lear what the kubectl command can do"
+- "Learn what the kubectl command can do"
 - "Appreciate the necessity for the Argo workflows tool (or similar)"
-- "Lear how to set up different services/resources to get the most of your cluster"
+- "Learn how to set up different services/resources to get the most of your cluster"

 keypoints:
 - "`kubectl` is the ruler of GKE"